 WiFi Hacking is arguably the most common way how people get interested in Hacking for the first time.
-It certainly was the case for my younger, more stupid self when I came on the idea of "testing my own network's WiFi password strength" back in the day when people were still talking to each other in the restaurants instead of staring at their smartphones.
-I remember installing BackTrack2 and I was lucky because my old ThinkPad's WiFi chipset back then was able to support monitor mode.
-I was immediately hooked.
 In this article, I will tell you which WiFi Adapter for Kali Linux is the Best WiFi Adapter for Hacking.

-I will tell you exactly what's important when making your choice of buying The Best Wireless Network Adapter for WiFi Hacking.
+I will tell you exactly what’s essential when making your choice of buying The Best Wireless Network Adapter for WiFi Hacking.